 The scheme lies within the boundary of Falkirk Council, which has three Air Quality Management Areas (AQMAs) within its administrative boundary.
-The nearest AQMA, 'Grangemouth', lies approx. 4.5 km southeast of the scheme and has been declared for sulphur dioxide (SO2).
+The nearest AQMA, 'Grangemouth', lies approx. 1.7 km northwest of the scheme and has been declared for sulphur dioxide (SO2).

-There are no sites registered on the Scottish Pollutant Release Inventory (SPRI) for air pollutant releases within 1 km of the scheme.
+There are three sites registered on the Scottish Pollutant Release Inventory (SPRI) which lie within 1 km of the scheme (all 20 m northwest).
+Details are as follows: